tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 ->	addons_examples_mingw.cbp: A CodeBlocks project file that can be used to compile the first demo for Windows (to compile the second demo simply replace main.cpp with main2.cpp).
 This demo requires the glew library only to compile.
 Even if you use another IDE, in case of compilation problems, it can still be useful to open these files with a text editor and see their content.

+You can test the two examples (without compiling them) in your web browser by clicking on the two .html files inside the html subfolder (although not all addons are active in this build).
+If you want to compile the examples to .html, please read at the bottom of this page.

 ====================================
 WHAT IS IMGUI ADDONS ?
 ====================================